Download Careers360 App

 • It contains a double-loop blood circulation with a three-chambered heart, where oxygenated and deoxygenated blood is pumped efficiently.

-• The nervous system consists of a brain and spinal cord, controlling sensory perception and motor functions.
+• The nervous system consists of the brain and spinal cord, which control sensory perception and motor functions.

 Amphibians Examples